“The White Church / Escalante”

 shows a matching view the same as the photo above, including the

 swing set next to the church, but note that in this StreetView, there is no white church

 out on that grass lawn, next to the swing set.
 And more recent aerial

 photos also show an empty lawn where the church now stands.

-Which means that it was built there especially for Westworld.
+Which means that it was built there recently for Westworld.

 In the photos above, the camera is looking southeast at the church.